tribp/Iot-Sim-in-Docker4AWS/README.md

 ## 5 Prepare container for MQTT (Paho or AWS-SDK) + AWS certificates

-First we will have to copy the certifications and for mqtt we have 2 options:
+First we will have to copy the certificates and for mqtt we have 2 options:

   - the well known Paho library <br>
   or